 Odaiba Marine Park will be the venue for both triathlon and open water swimming.
 As one of Japan’s most popular tourist sites, it combines a dramatic cityscape, historic landmarks and a natural waterfront setting famed as a place from which to watch the sunset.
 The inlet-shaped park is ideal for the design of the triathlon course, which will be viewable from grandstands.

 Shiokaze Park, the largest park in the Tokyo Bay Zone, will be the beach volleyball venue.
-It is adjacent to the Odaiba Marine Park and has a backdrop the iconic Rainbow Bridge as well as views of Tokyo Bay.
+It is adjacent to the Odaiba Marine Park and has as a backdrop the iconic Rainbow Bridge as well as views of Tokyo Bay.

-Seaside Park Hockey Stadium
+Oi Hockey Stadium

 Sea Forest Cross-Country Course